pfdubois/BridgeBidding/source/AdvancedNotrump.rst

 * 2N transfers to 3♦

-Now agree that opener, instead of completing the transfer regardless, only completes it with a hand that would accept an invite to 3N; either a 16-17 point hand or holding Qx or better in the target minor.
+Now agree that opener, instead of completing the transfer regardless, only completes it with a hand that would accept an invite to 3N; perhaps a 16-17 point hand or holding Qxx or better in the target minor.
 He bids the suit "in between" to show neither:

 * 1N - 2♠!(♣s) - 2N!(min hand)
-* 1N - 2♠!(♣s) - 3♣!(max hand or ♣Qx or better)
+* 1N - 2♠!(♣s) - 3♣!(max hand)

 and:

 * 1N - 2N!(♦s) - 3♣!(min hand)
-* 1N - 2N!(♦s) - 3♦!(max hand or ♦Qx)
+* 1N - 2N!(♦s) - 3♦!(max hand)

 We realize we have no way to just make an invitational bid in notrump, because 1N - 2N doesn't mean that any more.
 No problem!
 We change the alerts!